-- May be required to audit its own work; - Would participate in activities that would normally be undertaken by management; - Is remunerated through a "success fee" structure; or - · Acts in an advocacy role for the Company.
+- · May be required to audit its own work; - · Would participate in activities that would normally be undertaken by management; - · Is remunerated through a "success fee" structure; or - Acts in an advocacy role for the Group.

-The Committee has stipulated that that the fees paid to the auditor for any individual item of non-audit work should not exceed £20,000 without prior Committee approval.
-As shown in note 7 of these financial statements, £3,900 was paid in 2014 to the auditor for advisory work in addition to the fee paid for their interim review.
+The Committee has stipulated that that the fees paid to the auditor for any individual item of non-audit work should not exceed £20,000 without approval by the Committee.
+As shown in note 7 of these financial statements, £5,000 was paid in 2015 to the auditor for advisory work in addition to the £37,000 fee paid for their interim review.
 The Committee also gives due consideration to appointing other firms where it is felt that the impact of an assignment may compromise the independence of the auditor.
-The European Commission proposals relating to non-audit services provided by the auditor will restrict further the work permitted to be done by the auditor.

-The level of audit and non-audit fees charged by the Company's auditor is set out in note 7 to the financial statements.
+The recent European Union regulations and the new Governance Code under consultation by the FRC will further restrict or prohibit certain specified non-audit services by the auditor.
+The level of audit and non-audit fees charged by the Group's auditor is set out in note 7 to the financial statements.